Updated February 25, 2021

 Walt inquired about his electric skillet and coffee pot and other possessions.
 Did we have them now?
 Sadly, the vehicle was stripped clean except for a garage door opener.
 I asked Walt if he wanted it back, but it wasn’t necessary.
 He had changed the locks after his encounter with the guy who bought the vehicle.
 Walt wasn’t taking any chances on getting his home broken into next.

 I explained our situation to Walt.
 We could proceed if he signed some additional paperwork releasing his rights to the vehicle.
 Walt was happy to assist and promised to send them right away.

 A few days later, a letter arrived with all the necessary documents.
 True to his word, Walt had come through for us in a big way.
 Daniel and I headed to the nearest Department of Licensing with a pile of paperwork.
 We emerged a short while later with a new registration, a set of Washington State license plates, and giant smiles.
 The ordeal was finally over!

-And that, my dear friends, is the story behind how we acquired our beloved Rialta motorhome.
+And that, my dear friends, is the of how we went about purchasing a motorhome on Craigslist.
 Looking back at the situation now, it occurs to me that we were incredibly lucky – things could have been so much worse.
 Thank goodness for Walt and his willingness to help a complete stranger when he didn’t have to.

 Tips for Purchasing a Motorhome on Craigslist

 Buying a Rialta on Craigslist was a real learning experience.
 I don’t profess to be an expert in such matters but I did learn a few things which I’m happy to pass along to you.
 This is by no means a complete list; be sure to check the Resources Section below for additional resources.

 - Trust your gut.
 If the seller seems shady or if the situation feels off, it might be better to just walk away.